 The above estimate can be localized replacing $\mu$ by $\chi_B\mu$ for each ball~$B$.
-Therefore, appealing to the $T(1)$-Theorem for non necessarily doubling measures \cite{ntv1}, if $n-1$ components $R^j(\mu)$ are bounded on $L^2(\mu)$ (no matter which $n-1$ components), then the whole vector valued operator~$R(\mu)$ is bounded on $L^2(\mu)$.
+Therefore, appealing to the $T(1)$-Theorem for non necessarily doubling measures \cite{ntv1}, if $n-1$ components $R^j$ are bounded on $L^2(\mu)$ (no matter which $n-1$ components), then the whole vector valued operator~$R$ is bounded on $L^2(\mu)$.

 \begin{teo} Let $\mu$ be a non-negative measure with compact support in $\Rn$ and linear growth.
-Then the vector valued Riesz operator~$R(\mu)$ is bounded on $L^2(\mu)$ provided any set of $n-1$ components $R^j(\mu)$ of $R(\mu)$ are bounded on $L^2(\mu)$. \end{teo}
+Then the vector valued Riesz operator~$R$ associated with the kernel $x/|x|^2$ is bounded on $L^2(\mu)$ provided any set of $n-1$ components $R^j$ of $R$ are bounded on $L^2(\mu)$. \end{teo}